Practical tips and thought-provoking ideas for navigating the world of work with more humanity. Don’t miss a post–sign up for our newsletter!

 Your worklife is the ongoing conversation between your work and your sense of self.
 Here you’ll find fresh perspectives, practical tips, and gentle questions to help you explore what matters most to you, so you can build the worklife that fits you best.
 From shifting workplace trends to new data on wellbeing, we’ll connect the bigger picture to your everyday experience.

-‘Expressing Full Potential’ offers a calmer way to think about how we put our unique abilities to work Within the Map of Meaning framework, you don’t “reach,” “achieve,” or “unlock” your full potential—you express it.
-This subtle mindset shift can
+Within the Map of Meaning framework, you don’t “reach,” “achieve,” or “unlock” your full potential—you express it.
+This subtle mindset shift can help you create a worklife with less angst and more joy.
+At the beginning of this year, Forbes

-“Service to Others” is good for your company, your colleagues, and yourself.
 From glowing biographies of ruthless CEOs to the often-gladiatorial hiring process, work culture has encouraged us to think of ourselves first.
 The problem?
-No one actually benefits from
+No one actually benefits from selfish behavior at work.
+We use the Map of Meaning’s “Service to

-Here’s how “Unity with Others” can make or break our experience in the workplace.
 Since the pandemic, quality relationships in the workplace have been growing scarcer—and increasingly more important to us.
-With one in five employees saying they feel lonely
+With one in five employees saying they feel lonely every day, it’s high time we found new ways to meaningfully connect.
+To get

 From the “bring your whole self to work” movement of the 2010s to this year’s massive rollback of DEI initiatives, we’ve been given conflicting messages about the merits of workplace authenticity.
 What does it even mean to be “yourself” at